 Best MSC Cruises family cabins and suites

 For a super family cruise, book into one of MSC’s Super Family suites.
-The accommodations are actually groups of two or three connected cabins that can sleep up to 10.
+The accommodations are actually groups of two or three connected cabins that can sleep up to 10 people.
 For example, on MSC Meraviglia, the Super Family room can house up to six passengers in two connecting balcony cabins, while the Super Family Plus Balcony suite can sleep five to nine guests in two balcony cabins connected to one inside cabin.

 These Super Family options are booked with MSC’s Fantastica experience, which includes room service, additional kids’ activities, and one free professional photo to commemorate your family vacation.